sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter1.md

 Add a comment on a new line that reads `// such fugliness should never be allowed`.
 Press <kbd>ctrl</kbd> + <kbd>z</kbd> (_Undo_) and see what happens.

-Press it a couple times.
+Press it a couple of times.

 Now press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>z</kbd> (_Redo_) and see what happens.
 Add these three comments to the file, each starting on a different line: